 Denver South is an economic powerhouse in large part because of our highly skilled workforce.
-Home to six of the nine Fortune 500 companies that call Colorado home, and a hub for industries from energy to aerospace to finance, the region employs thousands.
+Home to six of the ten Fortune 500 companies that call Colorado home, and a hub for industries from energy to aerospace to finance, the region employs thousands.

 But, what do these workers want, and more importantly, how can companies effectively recruit and retain them?

 The most important employee perks are home/work balance and flexibility, according to the 2018 Workforce Mindset Study by Alight Solutions.

 Technology has dramatically reshaped the nature of work: workers are typically able to log on to work anytime, anywhere, and on-demand.
 With this ability to connect at any time comes a new set of employee-driven needs—namely, the need for the technology to work both ways.
 In other words, if technology can help workers to complete their work anywhere, anytime, then workers want a say on the parameters of when they prefer to work.